camlin-tan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list all patients.
+1. Actor requests to list all patients.
+2. System shows a confirmation message.
-2. System lists all the patients.
+3. System lists all the patients.

     Use case ends.